Vibrant America Neural Zoomer Plus Test

 Anti-HHV-7: HHV-7 has been less frequently associated with CNS disease than HHV-6, but found to be associated with encephalitis, meningitis, and demyelinating conditions.
 Similar to HHV 6A, increased levels of HHV-7 were found in multiple brain regions in Alzheimer’s disease (AD) patients.

-Anti-Streptococcal A: Anti-streptococcal A antibodies are shown to cross react with different brain proteins that could lead to neuropsychiatric symptoms including PANDAS characterized by pediatric obsessive-compulsive disorder (OCD) and tic disorder, and Sydenham Chorea.
+Anti-Streptococcal A: Anti-streptococcal A antibodies are shown to cross react with different brain proteins that could lead to neuropsychiatric symptoms including PANDAS characterized by paediatric obsessive-compulsive disorder (OCD) and tic disorder, and Sydenham Chorea.

 By ordering you acknowledge the test is intended for research, educational, and informational use only.
 Discuss results with your healthcare provider.